• Skip to main content

 Finished repurposed denim dress

 Perk up a tired garment with some stitching.
-Chardel updated this denim dress with some patches and boro stitching, which is sometimes considered a form of Sashiko stitching.
+Chardel updated this denim dress with some patches and boro stitching, which is considered a form of Sashiko stitching.
 Extend the life of one of your favorite pieces with some fabric scraps and some stitching!

 Make Sashiko ornaments